programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 ## Lesson Goals

 This lesson will provide an introduction on how to begin analyzing a corpus of non-English and/or multilingual text using Python.
 We will examine a multilingual text that includes both Russian and French, and show how you can perform three fundamental preprocessing steps that are widely used in text analysis (tokenization, part-of-speech tagging, and lemmatization) on a multilingual text.
-We will also look way ways to detect the languages present in a text.
+We will also look at ways to detect the languages present in a text.

 We will go over the fundamentals of three commonly used packages for performing text analysis and natural language processing (NLP): the Natural Language Toolkit (NLTK), spaCy, and Stanza.
 We’ll review and compare the core features of the packages so you can become familiar with how they work and learn how to discern which tool is right for your specific use case and coding style.
 We will also show how to perform the preprocessing steps above using each of the three packages.